nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div class="caption">Layout of a cancelled makeup lesson card.</div>

-A lesson can be categorised into 2 types:
-1. A **weekly** recurring lesson
-2. A one-off makeup lesson.

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>

 A lesson can be identified by the index number shown in the lesson list of the student.
 The lesson index specified for commands must be a valid index number shown in the lesson list of the student.
 </div>

-TAB has features to help to prevent scheduling mistakes.
-For example, we help you avoid mistakes such as scheduling two lessons at the same slots by ensuring that lessons never overlap.
-Additionally, we help to avoid accidentally scheduling lessons outside working hours (before 0800 and after 2200 hours).

-In the future, we intend to add some nice-to-have features that will allow you to customise your working hours, as well as specify minimum/maximum lesson durations so that accidents like mistyping a 10-minute lesson won't happen.
-Additionally, we will allow you to toggle these checks on and off, just in case you don't want them.
-You would also be able to customise your own recurrence rule for your recurring lessons.
-Do look forward to these features!
+A lesson can be categorised into 2 types:
+1. A **weekly** recurring lesson
+2. A one-off makeup lesson.

 <table id="lesson-param-table">
     <thead>